melofred/PKS-PCF-ElasticSearch/README.md

 7. Open the Kibana UI and import the dashboard

-Open the Kibana UI at http://[Elastic-Kibana-IP]:5601/
+- Open the Kibana UI at http://[Elastic-Kibana-IP]:5601/
+- Click the Management tab >> Index Patterns tab >> Create New.
+Specify "earthquakes" as the index pattern name and click Create to define the index pattern.
+(Leave the Use event times to create index names box unchecked and use @timestamp as the Time Field)
+- Click the Management tab >> Saved Objects tab >> Import, and select earthquakes-dashboard.json.

-Click on
+- Click on Dashboard tab and open the Earthquake dashboard

-Using a local file:

-file --directory=<path>/earthquakes --filename-pattern=earthquakes.txt --mode=lines | bridge | elasticsearch

-5. Deploy the pipeline.
-The data should land in ElasticSearch

-6. Open the Kibana UI at <IP>:5601 and import the dashboard at earthquakes/ncedc-earthquakes-dashboards.json
+See data being ingested live!